nikola-winmaker/CodeSPICE/codespice/README.md

 Following features are implemented:
 * Naming convention check
-* Line length
 * File header comment missing
 * File length check
+* File horizontal line length check
+* Function cyclomatic complexity
+* Function maximum lines
-* Function cyclomatic complexity, maximum lines, and maximum parameters.
+* Function maximum parameters
+* Function parameters validation check
+* Function must have explicit arguments
+* Function recursion is not allowed
+* Macros has to be enclosed with do/while
+* Swtch/case must have default case.
+* Variables must be initialized before use
+* Variables address from stack must not be returned from a function
+* Variables must no have narrowing conversions and type mismatches

 ---